 Wingspan: 7.5-9.8 in

 Generally looked at as pests, House Sparrows are the only other species of wild birds in the U.S. besides starlings that you can legally trap and humanely kill.
 Like starlings, they were introduced in New York in the 1800s and have since spread across our country like wildfire as an invasive species.
-They are mostly brown in color, with some black and brown streaking on their wings and buffy chest.
-Males often stand out with a black mask and chest.
-They are overall aggressive towards other birds, especially around nests and birdhouses.

 House Sparrows are common year round in all parts of Maryland.